robfatland/serverless/AWS/EC2_start_stop/README.md

+## Overview

+I often leave EC2 instances running overnight that are doing nothing useful.
+These notes are about setting up an automatic *Stop* of a particular EC2 at say 7PM every night.
+This can ultimately save thousands of dollars in unnecessary cloud spend.

+## Procedural notes

 These are notes from following the procedure [here](https://aws.amazon.com/premiumsupport/knowledge-center/start-stop-lambda-cloudwatch/).

+> Suggestion: Read these notes, then go through the procedural at the above link.

 That is a comprehensive walk-through that creates both a Start and a Stop Lambda with corresponding daily CloudWatch alarms.
 To begin with I will only do the **Stop** operation.